Planar algebras for the Young graph and the Khovanov Heisenberg category: Planar algebras

 \subsection{Example associated with the Young graph}

 We see an example of constructing a planar algebra that is associated with the Young graph.
 The construction here is a natural extension of the one of an (unoriented) planar algebra for a bipartite graph~\cite{jones2000planar} to the case of an oriented graph.
-We fix a harmonic function $f$ on $\bY$ that will be used to define the multi-linear maps for a planar algebra.
+We fix a function $f\colon \bY \to \bR_{>0}$ that will be used to define the multi-linear maps for the planar algebra.

+\begin{rem} We assumed that the function $f$ is non-vanishing for simplicity.
+This condition can be relaxed so that the values of $f$ are non-negative by using the support of $f$ as our oriented graph instead of the whole $\bY$. \end{rem}